Main Phone: 785-296-3296 | Talking Books: 800-362-0699

 The Kansas Library Card has often been confused with other library cards, so in 2013 we decided to try naming it the Kansas Library eCard.
 Since the card is only a login for digital materials, we hoped calling it the eCard would reinforce that.
 When a library creates a new eCard number, they may enter your email address so your card information will be sent to you.
 Paper cards are still available if you want one.

+The KICNET Membership Agreement should be resigned every two years OR whenever significant staff changes occur.
+Complete form here.
 Libraries may withdraw from KICNET at any time by notifying the State Library and completing all outstanding requests.
-Back to ILL main page.

 Kansas Library Express site